-The unit is factory-charged with R454B refrigerant in the amount indicated on the unit rating plate.
-This charge is based on a matching indoor coil and outdoor coil using a 30 foot (9.1 m) line set.
-On line sets with 3/8" (9.5mm) liquid line, add 3oz. additional refrigerant for every 5ft. longer than 30ft.
-If line length is less than 30ft., subtract this amount (see Installation Instructions for more details).
+Table 2 lists all the Lennox recommended indoor unit matchups along with the charge levels for the various sizes of outdoor units.
+Charge levels on the unit nameplate are based on installations with 30ft.
+(9.1m) line sets; on line sets with 3/8"(9.5mm) liquid line, add 3oz. additional refrigerant for every 5ft. longer than 30ft.
+If line length is less than 30ft., subtract this amount (see Installation Instructions for more details)